Do Payday Loans Affect Your Credit Score?

 Why do mortgage lenders care about payday loans?

-Mortgage lenders want to make sure you can pay your mortgage each month.
+Mortgage providers want to make sure you can pay your mortgage each month.
 If you use payday loans, it may look like you rely on high-cost borrowing.
 This could show you’re living beyond your means.

 Are payday loans bad for your credit rating?